Help your practice in achieving MU attestation to

 Eligible healthcare professionals must choose the program in which they want to participate (although most hospitals are able to receive payments from both programs).
 Once an eligible provider has selected a program, he or she is permitted to make a one-time switch from one to the other.
 Although the two programs contain many common elements and share common goals, there are some important differences between them.

-What are the MU stages?
-The MU program for Medicare is divided into three stages.
+The meaningful use program for Medicare is divided into three stages.
 Each stage builds on the previous one over several years, to expand EHR usage to an increasingly larger patient population with a wider range of healthcare processes.
 The goals and requirements of the Meaningful Use stages are as follows:

 For hospitals and healthcare practices, EHR systems are like the brain of the whole operation, facilitating the relay of information and putting valuable data at providers’ fingertips in seconds.
 Getting data into an EHR; however, can be a challenge, particularly if the system you choose isn’t compatible with workflow processes or other technologies being used by your organization.